 Welcome to the challenging and rewarding hobby of handloading, also called reloading, or sometimes just called loading.
 Whatever you call it, we think you’ll find handloading to be a fun, safe and economical addition to your shooting sports.
 A lot has been written about handloading, but for too many, it is still a subject of mystery.
 So let’s take a minute to answer a few questions about handloading.
 The more you know about handloading, the more you’ll understand why more than five million hunters and shooters are enjoying this exciting hobby.

 1 – How Safe is Handloading?

 In a word, very—because today’s smokeless gun powders are a lot different than the old black powders.
-In fact, modern smokeless powders are classified as propellants, not explosives, meaning when properly used, these powders only burn when ignited.
-So, while common sense and certain precautions should NOT be ignored, handloading is by no means a high risk hobby.
+Modern smokeless powders are classified as propellants, not explosives, meaning when properly used, these powders only burn when ignited.
+So, while common sense and certain precautions should NOT be ignored, handloading is by no means a high-risk hobby.

 2 – How Good is Handloaded Ammo?

 The truth is, carefully hand-loaded ammunition is usually better than factory loaded because it can be fine-tuned to fit a specific gun and a certain type of shooting.
 The result is far greater accuracy.

 It’s simple.
 There are only four components to a rifle or pistol cartridge: The primer, the powder, the bullet, and the brass case.
 When you fire a cartridge, the primer ignites the powder; the powder then propels the bullet out of the barrel.
 All that’s left is the brass case and the spent primer.
 This is where handloading comes in.
 You can reload the brass over and over.

 4 – How Much Money Does Reloading Save?